tact-lang/jetton-implementation/README.md

     classDef ownableStyle stroke-width:2,rx:25,ry:25;

 ```

-You can learn more about traits in the [Tact standard library](https://docs.tact-lang.org/ref/standard-libraries/).
+Read more about those traits in the [Tact standard library](https://docs.tact-lang.org/ref/standard-libraries/).

 ## Best Practices

-- For guidance on interacting with Jettons using Tact, check the [Jetton Cookbook](https://docs.tact-lang.org/cookbook/jettons/).
+- For guidance on interacting with Jettons using Tact, read the [Jetton cookbook](https://docs.tact-lang.org/cookbook/jettons/).
 - Be cautious of fake messages sent by scammers.
-Read the [Security Best Practices](https://docs.tact-lang.org/book/security-best-practices/) for protection against fraudulent activities.
+Read [security best practices](https://docs.tact-lang.org/book/security-best-practices/) to protect yourself from fraudulent activities.
 - Always consult the [official Tact documentation](https://docs.tact-lang.org/) for additional resources and support.

 ## License